 If you’d like a smaller, more local experience, check out Bakkaferði in Borgafirði eystri for Bræðslan at the end of July or Gæran in Sauðárkrókur in mid-August.

 When útihátíð time has passed, the show for musicians must still go on.
 Reykjavik's biggest music festival of the year is the five-day Airwaves festival held in late October/mid-November.
-Locals and tourists alike flock here to see over 200 artists from near and far at dozens of venues.
+Locals and tourists alike flock here to see more than 200 artists from near and far at dozens of venues.

 It seems like most Icelanders are, in some respect, artists.
 It´s normal to meet a bartender who’s in a band, a tour guide who is also a movie director, a student who’s also a potter, and a banker by day, goldsmith by night.
 Icelanders have always been so few, and so isolated, that everyone had to do more than one thing to keep society functioning so happily.